 LSIs may subscribe through the PSE Electronic Allocation System ("PSE EASy").
-An LSI is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed ₱100,000.00.
-In the case of this Offer, the minimum subscription of LSIs shall be [1,000] shares or ₱[•], and thereafter in multiple of [1,000], while the maximum subscription shall be [•] shares or up to ₱[100,000.00].
+An LSI is defined as a subscriber to the Offer who is willing to subscribe to a minimum board lot or whose subscription does not exceed ₱1,000,000.00.
+In the case of this Offer, the minimum subscription of LSIs shall be 1,000 shares or ₱1,500.00, and thereafter in multiple of 1,000, while the maximum subscription shall be 666,000 shares or up to ₱999,000.00.
 There will be no discount on the Offer Price.
-The procedure in subscribing to Offer Shares via PSE EASy is indicated in the Company's Implementing Guidelines for Local Small Investors to be announced through the PSE EDGE website.
+The procedure in subscribing to Offer Shares via PSE EASy is indicated in the Company's Implementing

+Guidelines for Local Small Investors to be announced through the PSE EDGE website.
 Should the total demand for the Offer Shares in the LSI program exceed the maximum allocation, the Joint Lead Underwriters shall allocate the Offer Shares ensuring equitable distribution by satisfying first the applications of investors with the smallest orders.

-Offer Price [₱2.1

-[P2.00] to [P2.50] per Offer Share.
-The Offer Price will be determined based on a book-building process and discussions amongst the Company and the Joint Lead Underwriters.
+Offer Price ..... ₱1.50 per Offer Share.
+The Offer Price was determined based on a book-building process and discussions amongst the Company and the Joint Lead Underwriters.
 Eligible Investors.....
 The Trading Participants and Retail Offer Shares may be purchased by any natural person of legal age regardless of nationality, or any corporation, association, partnership, trust account, fund or entity residing in and organized under the laws of the Philippines or licensed to do business in the Philippines, regardless of nationality, subject to the Company's right to reject an Application or reduce the number of its Offer Shares applied for subscription.
 The Institutional Offer Shares are being offered for sale to QIBs and other investors in the Philippines by the Joint Lead Underwriters.
 Purchase of the Offer Shares in certain jurisdictions may be restricted by law.
 Foreign investors interested in purchasing the Offer Shares should inform themselves of the applicable legal requirements under the laws and regulations of the countries of their nationality, residence or domicile, and as to any relevant tax or foreign exchange control laws and regulations affecting them personally.
 Foreign investors, both corporate and individual, warrant that their purchase of the Offer Shares will not violate the laws of their jurisdiction and that they are allowed to acquire, purchase, and hold the Offer Shares.
 Use of Proceeds.....

-The Company intends to use the net proceeds from the Offer primarily for strategic acquisition opportunities, expansion of product portfolio and distribution network channels, investments in distribution and logistics network, working capital, and for general corporate purposes.
+The Company intends to use the net proceeds from the Offer primarily for strategic acquisition opportunities, expansion of product portfolio and distribution network channels, investments in distribution and logistics network, and working capital.
 See "Use of Proceeds" beginning on page 123 of this Prospectus.
+Each application must be for a minimum of 1,000 Offer Minimum Subscription.....
+Shares, and thereafter, in multiples of 1,000 Offer Shares.
+Applications for multiples of any other number of Shares may be rejected or adjusted to conform to the required multiple, at the Company's discretion.
+Reallocation .....
+The allocation of the Offer Shares between the Trading Participants and Retail Offer and the Institutional Offer is subject to adjustment.
+In the event of an under-application in the Institutional Offer and a corresponding over-application in the Trading Participants and Retail Offer, Offer Shares in the Institutional Offer may be reallocated to the Trading Participants and Retail Offer.
+If there is an under-application in the Trading Participants and Retail Offer and a corresponding over-application in the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer may be reallocated to the Institutional Offer.
+The reallocation shall not apply in the event of over-application or underapplication in both the Trading Participants and Retail Offer and the Institutional Offer.